Icinga/icinga2/doc/2-getting-started.md

-Some interface features will only work in a limited manner due to [compatibility reasons](#differences-1x-2), other features like the statusmap parents are available dumping the host dependencies as parents.
+Some interface features will only work in a limited manner due to [compatibility reasons](#differences-1x-2), other features like the statusmap parents are available by dumping the host dependencies as parents.
 Special restrictions are noted specifically in the sections below.

 > **Tip**